 ISTA 3K Package Testing

 The environment for which ISTA 3K was designed is common with western European countries.
-These countries include UK, France, Belgium, Denmark, Norway, Germany, Austria, Sweden, Italy, Spain and Switzerland.
+These countries include the UK, France, Belgium, Denmark, Norway, Germany, Austria, Sweden, Italy, Spain, and Switzerland.
 Project 3K can also be used for other European countries where large multiple retail environment infrastructure is developed.

 - Small shrink-wrapped trays of products.
 These could include groups of deodorant aerosols or glass jars.